West Palm Beach Slip and Fall Accident Lawyer

 What Your Attorney Will Do

-A slip and fall accident attorney will meet with you to determine if, first of all, you have a viable claim.
+A West Palm Beach slip and fall accident lawyer will meet with you to determine if, first of all, you have a viable claim.

 If it’s determined that you do have a foundation for a claim, they will thoroughly investigate the accident, reading any accident reports, reviewing your medical records in connection with the problem, and interviewing any witnesses.